-Property valuation is a core skill and forms part of the professional services provided by many RICS members.
+Valuation is a core skill of many RICS members and forms part of the professional services provided by RICS members.

-Accurate valuations are vital to a healthy property market and a stable economy, forming the basis of performance analysis, financing decisions, transactional or development advice, dispute resolution and taxation.
+Professional valuations are vital to a healthy property/asset market and a stable economy, forming the basis of performance analysis, financing decisions, transactional or development advice, dispute resolution, taxation and various statutory applications.

 Robust practice standards form the basis of high quality valuations.
 RICS is the world’s leading qualification for valuation professionals and is well respected by employers and clients the world over.

 Specialist valuers operate across a wide range of asset types, working in both the public and private sector, the most common asset classes include commercial, residential and rural property.

 Some valuers practice exclusively in one of these areas, while others deal with a wider variety of property/asset types.